proquant/integration-guide/README.md

 Let's first take a look at how *versioning* works.

 ### Versioning
-In order to achieve backwards-compatibility, when breaking changes must be made, a simple versioning system must be adhered to when consuming ProQuant Events.
+In order to achieve backwards-compatibility, a simple versioning system must be adhered to when consuming ProQuant Events.

 Every request we send to `webhook.url` includes a single Event, formatted in all currently supported version formats, alongside meta information about the status of every single version: